 Grab our FREE Christmas story prompts to use this December.
 They are designed for Kindergarten and grade one but could easily be used by older grades.
 There are a variety of prompts to get your students writing and a whole page of story starters.
-Download your set today.
+Download your set for free at the end of this email, or join Simply Kinder + to download it instantly here.

 Take a moment to think back to Christmas when you were a kid?
 I hope you have wonderful memories.
 We enjoyed very simple Christmas as my parents did not have a lot of money.
 It was still a wonderful season filled with lots of excitement and magic.